wbfw109/crawling_copy/README.md

 #
 ### 2. Crawling in en.wiktionary
     1. Static page
         Crawling on extension .xml file.
+I used lxml library wrapped in C language for fast processing speed.
         The amount of data in en.wiktionary is very large.
         They distributed as xml file separately so I used them.
         However, since it exceeds 10GB, I made a demo version file and tested it.
         I knew I had to split the file in order to process quickly with multi-threading.